 - Check the fees listed for your exam.

 - On the day of exam, bring a government–issued photo ID with signature.

 Teacher’s Aide Testing Using WorkKeys®

-Candidates wishing to work as teacher’s aides take three WorkKeys® exams, including applied math, reading for information and business writing.
+Candidates wishing to work as teacher’s aides take two WorkKeys® exams, including applied math and workplace documents.